 What to expect: Follow-ups

 Follow-up sessions are about 1 hour long.
 We typically meet weekly or every other week for the first month or two for follow-up sessions, or however long it takes for you to get into a good rhythm with your training, then as needed until your pet’s behavior issues are resolved to your satisfaction.
+The package you choose may dictate how frequently you meet with your consultant.
 During these follow-up sessions, we work more through the exercises outlined in your training plan and tweak them to fit your situation better.
 We don’t expect to see a human therapist once to fix everything nor should we assume one visit is all it takes for our pets!

 What to expect: Help in between sessions

 You will have access to your training plan for years to come and can refer back to your plan and resources contained within whenever you need help.
 Additionally, your consultant will be available to answer simple clarification and troubleshooting questions via email between sessions so you never feel like you’re alone in this process.
-Your consultant will encourage you to set up another session if the question is more involved or if it’s been a while since your last session.
+Your consultant will encourage you to set up another session or attend an office hour through the Community Campus membership offered in your package if the question is more involved or if it’s been a while since your last session.